sgreg/iron-vault-mdparser/README.md

 Currently, neither journals created with an older version, nor OG Ironsworn, Delve, or Sundered Isles campaigns are supported, and results may be disappointing.

-#### Mechanics nodes
+#### Mechanics blocks and nodes
+Currently supported blocks within a mechanics block: actor, move, oracle-group, oracle, prompted oracle

-Currently supported nodes within a mechanics block: add, burn, clock, impact, initiative, meter, move, out-of-character comments, oracle (note, only single oracle nodes, no oracle groups), position, progress, progress-roll, reroll, roll, track, xp.
+Currently supported nodes within a mechanics block or any of the other blocks: add, burn, clock, impact, initiative, meter, move, out-of-character comments, oracle, position, progress, progress-roll, reroll, roll, track, xp.

 #### Links
 Links are currently detected and optionally collected into a list with their reference and label,